cpainchaud/RFLink32/README.md

 - ESP8266 can't draw more than 12mA on a GPIO pin.
 - Some receivers have current spikes bigger than that (eg RXB12).
 - This lead to a non working receiver / non starting ESP.
-- Here is a more classic working wiring
+- Here is a more safe wiring

 |  Name (Alt)   | D1 mini | RXB6  |
 |---------------|---------|-------|